 - The Manufactured Cannabis Safety Branch — responsible for distributing licenses to manufacturers.

 As with any other business operation, owning and operating a recreational marijuana dispensary can be a challenge.
-Since California passed Senate Bill No. 94, it paved the way for new regulations that are set to take effect on January 1, 2018.
+Since California passed Senate Bill No. 94, it paved the way for new regulations that took effect on January 1, 2018.

 This is great news for aspiring recreational marijuana business owners!